Profile picture for user Kévin Drif

 Biography

 Before coming to Berkeley, I earned a BA and MA in English literature from the University of Tours (France), where I wrote a thesis on The Representations of African American Masculinities in American television series from 2014 onwards.
 This thesis allowed me to focus on subjects that became central to my research interests namely, media studies, gender and sexuality studies, and critical race theory all through an intersectional analytical framework.
-A one-year student exchange in the French department at the University of Colorado Boulder helped me rediscover French literature and led me to graduate from CU Boulder with a MA in French and Francophone literature.
+A one-year student exchange in the French department at the University of Colorado Boulder helped me rediscover French literature and led me to graduate from CU Boulder with an MA in French and Francophone literature.

 I taught French during the entirety of my MA at CU Boulder and cannot wait to start interacting with students further along in the Ph.D.!